+2023 € 2022 €

-2022 € 2021 € Impairment charge - investments in subsidiaries (106.000) (105.000) Impairment charge - receivables to related parties - (50.500) Impairment charge - trade receivables (26.454) Reversal of impairment - contract assets - 70.859 Reversal of impairment - trade receivables 40.000 (132.454) (44.641)
+Impairment charge - investments in subsidiaries Impairment charge - receivables to related parties Impairment charge - trade receivables (87.873) (17.832) (35.803) (106.000) - (26.454)

+(141.508) (132.454)

 Trade receivables and contract assets

 The Board of Directors has established a credit policy under which each new customer is analysed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, if they are available, and in some cases bank references.
 Sale limits are established for each customer and reviewed quarterly.
 Any sales exceeding those limits require approval from the Board of Directors.